 Only additional content such as photos and videos form the optimal overall package.
 Unfortunately, search engines have trouble reading the content of these elements.
 Site operators must, therefore, intervene in a supportive manner.
 This is relatively easy with pictures: The file name should contain the most important keywords, as well as the description of the picture content via alt text.
 A suitable caption with a clear reference to the corresponding keyword is also crucial.
 If you use WordPress, you can use SEO plugins such as “SEO Friendly Images” and “WP Smush.it” for support.

 Optimizing videos is a bit more complicated.
 If a video is a focus, it can be worthwhile to provide a summary or transcription.
 If you upload your videos to platforms such as YouTube, you should also consider their internal ranking factors.

 - Use the keyword in the picture name

 - Use the alt tag, using important keywords

 - Provide a summary or transcription of videos

 5. URL Optimization in On-Page SEO

 In addition to the texts and multimedia content, you must of course also consider other aspects of your homepage that influence the ranking of your website.
 Therefore, this chapter deals explicitly with the structure of your URL.
 URLs in SEO are minor factors that can improve the ranking of web pages.
 URLs can create signals for the Search Engine in a logical way.
-A Structured, Hierarchied logical and talking URLs can show the web page’s purpose, category along with its position in the entire site-hierarchy.
+A Structured, Hierarchied logical, and talking URL can show the web page’s purpose, and category along with its position in the entire site hierarchy.
 A semantic usage of the URLs increases the crawl quota efficiency and budget usage by making it easier to understand the web entity.

 To learn more, you can read our URL Optimization in SEO Guideline.